davidpots/playsongnotes/_lessons/352 - starting over - chris stapleton.md

 ## Editor's notes

 Hey friends!
 Here's a new guitar lesson for Starting Over by Chris Stapleton, from his 2020 album of the same name.
-Super catch song, great fun to play -- and the intro & verse riff make very good use out of two very similar chords (G and Cmaj7), each of which has a single finger being added & removed for good effect.
+Super catchy song, great fun to play -- and the intro & verse riff make very good use out of two very similar chords (G and Cmaj7), each of which has a single finger being added & removed for good effect.
 I'll initially explain this (and the chorus) in a beginner-friendly way, before moving on and explaining some more advanced strumming techniques which'll help you sound just like Chris Stapleton.
 Finally, I'll end the tutorial with a full playthrough, showing you how it sounds when you put it all together.
 I hope you enjoy!

 Video timestamps: